Hormel posts record sales as coronavirus spurs grocery stockpiling

 “Even though the COVID-19 pandemic has caused a dramatic shift in consumer behavior, operational disruptions and extreme volatility in raw material markets, we remain financially strong and well-positioned to weather the pandemic," CEO Jim Snee said in a statement.

+Hormel's U.S. retail net sales soared 16 percent versus a year ago and deli meat sales climbed 5 percent while foodservice net sales slid 21 percent as restaurants across the country shut down.

+Hormel finished the quarter with $606 million cash, down 10 percent from the prior three months.

-Hormel absorbed $20 million of additional costs due to the pandemic in the form of lower production volumes, employee bonuses and enhanced safety measures.
-The company expects to see another $60 million to $80 million of extra costs in the second half of the year.
+The company absorbed $20 million of additional costs due to the pandemic in the form of lower production volumes, employee bonuses and enhanced safety measures.
+It expects another $60 million to $80 million of extra costs in the second half of the year.

+Hormel raised its quarterly dividend by 11 percent from a year ago to 23.25 cents per share.

 CLICK HERE TO READ MORE ON FOX BUSINESS